Sample 12th Grade Reading List

 There’s more to drama than just Shakespeare.
 Required works you may come into contact with your twelfth grade year include Arthur Miller’s The Crucible or Death of a Salesman, Henrik Ibsen’s A Doll’s House, and Samuel Beckett’s Waiting for Godot.
 Other senior-year plays often include:

 - George Bernard Shaw Pygmalion

 - Tom Stoppard Rosencrantz and Guildenstern are Dead

 - Tennessee Williams A Streetcar Named Desire or Cat on a Hot Tin Roof

 6. College Preparation

-Don't let the above list overwhelm you, this is a sampling from the required books lists for 12th graders across the country.
+Don’t let the above list overwhelm you, this is a sampling of popular books often found on 12th grade reading lists across the country.
 Your teacher will likely assign you only a few titles in each category.
 After all, there is limited time in classes.
-If you're taking an AP literature class, you can expect to read more of these titles, rather than less; if you're college bound, regardless of whether you are required to read all these, you should try to read as many as you can.
+If you’re taking an AP literature class, you can expect to read more of these titles, rather than less; if you’re college bound, regardless of whether you are required to read all these, you should try to read as many as you can.
 By doing this, you will expand your reading experience.
-If you want more tips on what books you should read in preparation for your next year at a college or university, you might want to check out Arco's Reading Lists for the College Bound.
+If you want more tips on what books you should read in preparation for your next year at a college or university, you might want to check out Arco’s Reading Lists for the College Bound.

 - Twelfth Grade Reading List: Martin Luther High School: http://www.martinluthernyc.org/index.php?option=com_content&task=view&id=43&Itemid=38